Gremlins 2: The New Batch: Merchandising

 There were also children's books like Gremlins 2: The New Batch: Movie Storybook, by Michael Teitelbaum, published by Goldencraft in December 1990.
 Little Golden Books published Gremlins 2: The New Batch: Gizmo to the Rescue in July 1990.
 In the United Kingdom, William Heinemann Ltd. had published two tie-in picture books from Buzz Books in August 1990 which contains photographs and scenes taken from the film.
 They were titled Don't Get Wet and Midnight Feast.
-Buzz Books had also released other picture books that are particularly suitable for children such as Thomas the Tank Engine & Friends, Fireman Sam, TUGS, The Flintstones, The Animals of Farthing Wood, Looney Tunes, Bugs Bunny, Joshua Jones and Rupert.
 David Bischoff wrote a novel based on the film published by Avon Books in June 1990.
 A unique aspect of the novel is how Bischoff adapts the sequence where the film breaks.
 In the novel, the Brain Gremlin subdues and locks Bischoff in his bathroom before taking the reins for a little bit to explain that the gremlins take over at this point in the film, his displeasure at Bischoff using the nickname "Mr. Glasses" instead of his official name and begins a treatise on politics before Bischoff breaks his way out of the bathroom with an axe and subdues the Brain Gremlin.
 The novel then continues where the film picked up after the film break.

-The Spanish company Topo Soft developed a side-scrolling Gremlins 2: The New Batch video game for Amiga, Atari ST, Commodore 64, DOS, MSX, Amstrad CPC and the ZX Spectrum, distributed by Erbe Software in Spain and by Elite abroad, being the first time a Spanish video game company got an exclusive license from a Hollywood movie to make a videogame.
-Hi Tech Expressions also released a DOS game at around the same time, but it was poorly received.
+The Spanish company Topo Soft developed a side-scrolling Gremlins 2: The New Batch video game for the Amiga, Atari ST, Commodore 64, MS-DOS, MSX, Amstrad CPC, and ZX Spectrum.
+It was distributed by Erbe Software in Spain and by Elite abroad, being the first time a Spanish video game company got an exclusive license from a Hollywood movie to make a videogame.
+Hi-Tech Expressions a different game for IBM PC compatibles in 1991, but it was poorly received.
 Sunsoft released versions for the Nintendo Entertainment System and Game Boy in 1990.